-Become more self-aware: Life coaching, therapy, and healthy support groups are a few ways to help you increase self- knowledge.
-Finding the right modality or technique could lead to more in depth understanding of why we do the things we do that prevent us from realizing lasting success.
+Life coaching, therapy, and healthy support groups are a few ways to help you increase self-knowledge.
+Finding the right modality or technique could lead to a more in-depth understanding of why we do the things we do that prevent us from realizing lasting success.

 Another way to increase self-awareness is through journaling.
 Specifically, journaling the connection between behaviors and thoughts can lead to a better appreciation of why we do what we do in certain situations.
 Journaling can help us silence the inner critic that wants to convince us there is something to fear or avoid.
 Making these types of cognitive-behavioral connections then leads to changed actions.

 Mindfulness allows us to make healthy assessments of our current situation without making any judgments or excuses.
 By staying fully present in the moment we remain grounded in reality.
-We see things as they are, not as we believe them to be.
+We see things as they are, not as we believe them.

 Positive self-talk includes being aware of when we use negative self-talk.
-Once we acknowledge types of situations that provoke negative talk, we can then be intentional to replace the damaging messages with ones that are nurturing and bring us closer to our hopes and dreams.
+Once we acknowledge the types of situations that provoke negative talk, we can then intentionally replace negative messages with ones that are nurturing and bring us closer to our hopes and dreams.

 Another type of self-talk is distanced self-talk.
-It is a third person type thinking that can help us with decisions that normally trigger self-sabotage.
+It is a third-person type of thinking that can help us with decisions that typically trigger self-sabotage.
 Distanced thinking takes a more objective and impartial view of our abilities and needs.

 Good mental hygiene requires we promote our well-being.
 As advocates, we may be called to fight systems that obstruct a person’s access to care and victory.
 This could mean we take hard and deliberate looks at the different ways we get in our own way and thwart our achievements and rewards.